Skip to Content

 The following are possible field trip destinations, with further details provided upon arrival.

 Formed by glaciers in the last Ice Age, Lake Garda is the largest alpine lake in Italy.
-Catch a great view of the lake from the Old Ponale Road Path, Monte Baldo, or Giamaica Beach.
-You can also see the landscape from the Scaliger castle or the Bastion.
-Bring your hiking shoes if you want to challenge yourself to see the views from the Santa Barbara Church or Arco Castle; or you can have a different kind of adventure at the Gardaland or Movieland amusement parks.
+Enjoy great views from the Old Ponale Road Path, Monte Baldo, or Giamaica Beach, or check out the landscape from the Scaliger castle or the Bastion.
+You can also hike to the Santa Barbara Church or Arco Castle, or head to the Gardaland or Movieland amusement parks for a different kind of adventure.

 Venice, the capital of the Veneto region, sits on top of marshy lagoon and consists of 117 small islands connected by various bridges.
-Venice has been called the “City of Water” and “the Floating City” due to its endless canals along the Po and Piave Rivers.
-Float across the Grand Canal on a waterbus or gondola, or stroll along St. Mark’s square.
-There are plenty of museums, cathedrals, and theaters to keep you occupied in this magical city.
+Venice has been called the “City of Water” and “The Floating City” due to its endless canals along the Po and Piave Rivers.
+Float across the Grand Canal on a waterbus or gondola, stroll through St. Mark’s square, visit a museum or theater, or check out the many magnificent cathedrals and churches.